kongpop10/spaceweather-timeline/README.md

 ```

 The app will open in your default web browser.
 You can:
-- View the timeline of space weather events for the last 14 days by default
+- View the timeline of space weather events (default is 14 days, but can be set by admin from 1-30 days)
+- See forecasted space weather events for the next 3 days based on predicted arrival times
 - Adjust the date range using the slider in the sidebar
 - Filter events by category using the checkboxes
 - Click on any date in the timeline to view detailed event information